-The Red Hat Summit 2011 / JBoss World 2011 collaborative conference this May in Boston Mass. focused on a wide variety of topics, many of which were of particular interest to the SOA community.
-There were sessions covering open source tools, middleware, cloud technologies, ESBs, data services, applications integration, legacy systems modernization, complex event processing, and more.
-The SearchSOA.com staff was there to write up highlights from the best sessions, interview some of the brightest minds in open source applications, and report on any and all news that breaks throughout the conference.
+The collaborative Red Hat Summit / JBoss World 2012 conference this June in Boston will focus on a wide variety of topics, all under the same theme: transformation.
+Sessions will address new ways to structure the enterprise, with an emphasis on the latest in open source tools, middleware, cloud technologies, application integration and more.
+The SearchSOA.com staff will cover highlights from the best sessions, interview some of the brightest minds in open source applications, and report on any and all news that breaks throughout the conference.

 Video: Adrian Cole, an independent developer and consultant who is closely associated with jclouds, talks with SearchSOA.com reporter Jack Vaughan about open source options for platform as a service (PaaS) and other cloud concerns.